DownD/PtInvoiceAutomation/README.md

 # PtInvoiceParser

-Starting on January 2022 all invoices in Portugal started to be issued with a QR code that containing [most of the information](https://www.softseguro.pt/Files/ETCODEQR.pdf) of the invoice.
+Starting on January 2022 all invoices in Portugal started to be issued with a QR code containing [most of the information](https://www.softseguro.pt/Files/ETCODEQR.pdf) of the invoice.

 This projects explores two different ways to parse this invoices.
 One built with Rust that provides a simple GUI where invoices can be grabbed from the camera or from the screen and another built with Python that parses invoices from a folder, ideal for batch processing.